 It’s also worth noting that there are some significant tax differences for individuals that can make short-lets beneficial over long-lets.
 While you get taxed from usual rental income as an individual, services accommodation is classified as a business.
 This on the other hand allows you to tax-deduct more costs, including mortgage interest and service charges.

-Although rent to rent is not a property investment strategy as such, it can be a fantastic way to make money from property.
-This is a great strategy especially for those who want to get involved with property but don’t necessarily have much money to invest.
+Although rent-to-rent is not a property investment strategy as such, it can be a fantastic way to make money from property.
+This is a great strategy, especially for those who want to get involved with real estate but don’t necessarily have much money to invest.
 But what does rent to rent actually mean?

 As the name suggests, you rent a property from a landlord to rent it out to tenants or short-term guests yourself.
 You, therefore, take control of the property and act as a landlord – just like you would if you owned the property yourself.
 While subletting on a normal tenancy agreement is not usually allowed, this form of subletting is perfectly legal and usually involves commercial or corporate tenancies or management agreements.